 Intune compliant and Hybrid Azure AD Joined devices

-Azure AD Conditional Access enables Intune compliant and Hybrid Azure AD Joined device information to be passed directly to Cloud App Security.
+Azure AD Conditional Access enables Intune compliant and Hybrid Azure AD Joined device information to be passed directly to Defender for Cloud Apps.
 From there, an access policy or a session policy can be developed that uses device state as a filter.
 For more information, see the Introduction to device management in Azure Active Directory.

 Some browsers may require additional configuration such as installing an extension.
 For more information, see Conditional Access browser support.